Spanish (SPAN-UA)

 Typically offered Fall

-Prerequisite: permission of the director of undergraduate studies.
+Prerequisite: Permission of the director of undergraduate studies.
 Open only to majors.
-Available every semester.
-2 or 4 points per term.
 Course credit for internship projects in approved businesses, schools, social service agencies, and cultural or governmental offices.
-Supervised by the director of undergraduate studies.
 Interested students should apply to the department early in the semester before they wish to begin their internship.

 Grading: CAS Graded